lhumphrey/Recipes/Desserts/Cookies.md

 __Notes__
 - There are 126 calories per cookie.
-- A good frosting to use with this cookies is [foo](TikiCocktails.md) American Buttercream.
+- A good frosting to use with this cookies is [American Buttercream](Frostings.md#frostings-american-buttercream).
+- I made these with American Buttercream during COVID lockdown, and they were amazing!
+One of Jason's favorites.